What You’ll Learn 🛠️

 The name will appear in the list on the left side, in our example labeled User 1.

-Enter as many names as required.
-You can also edit values directly on the list by selecting an item.
-To remove an item, just select it from the list on the left side and press the Remove item button.
-When all names are entered, press the OK button or press Cancel to reject all entries.
-The result of upper entries is the following drop-down list in the global header window:
+Enter as many names as needed.
+You can also edit values directly in the list by selecting an item.
+To remove an item, simply select it from the list on the left side and press the Remove Item button.
+Once all names are entered, press the OK button to confirm or Cancel to discard all entries.
+The result of these entries is the drop-down list shown in the global header window.

-Position up/down- With both buttons up and down, you can now change the position of the:
+Position Up/Down – With the Up and Down buttons, you can change the position of the following fields:

 File name field